 What’s a credit report?

-A credit report is a transcript of all the credit-related decisions – both good and bad – you’ve made throughout your life.
-It includes information about your existing credit agreements, such as credit card accounts, mortgages, and student loans, and lists inquiries about your credit history.
+A credit report includes information about your past and existing credit agreements, such as credit card accounts, mortgages, and student loans, and lists inquiries about your credit history.
 It can also include non-credit information, such as utility payments.
 It also outlines how much you owe creditors, how long each account has been open, and how consistently you make on-time payments.
 Credit reports may also list related public records, such as court judgments against you, tax liens on your property, or bankruptcy filings.

 What’s a credit score?